Gurureddy006/local_repo/README.md

 # This is my Local Repo

-It consists of Rock, Paper, Scissors game
+It consists of Rock, Paper, Scissors game using python